File (Input Agent cron)

 If this checkbox is set, times can no longer be defined for the profile.

-File events are also determined via the timestamp of the file.
+Lobster_data also determines file events via the timestamp of the file.
 If the timestamp of the file is before the current time, then no file event is determined for this file.
 This is particularly important in Windows, as the timestamp is retained when moving a file under Windows.

 When activating the file events, no variables and no constants may be used in (2), (3) and (5).

-(15) Activate parallel processing: If this checkbox is set, several instances of this profile can work in parallel.
+(15) If this checkbox is set, several instances of this profile can work in parallel.
 The checkbox "Profile may only run in one instance" must not be set then for this profile.